popsim-consortium/manuscript/response-to-reviewers.md

 > 1. Emphasize parameters are current best-guesses:
 > a.
 I am most worried about the fragility of the models over time and the misperception one might have that these models are "accurate" for a species.
 Genome assemblies change, recombination rates improve, mutation rates change, etc. I would like to see that uncertainty reflected more in the language used in the paper so that it's clear the catalog is a collection of inferred parameters that are subject to change over time.
 This is a subtle and cosmetic, but important I think.
 For example, page 4 "the library defines basic information about each species genome, including information about chromosome lengths, average mutation rates, and generation times."
 Yet, this is information we don't have - each of these parameters is actively under revision/discussion for even the best studied species.
 It would be great to hammer home these are all inferred values.
 (Also see page 3 sentence on "details on =the= physical organization of the genome"; the same comment applies, and an improvement might be something like "details on the physical organization of the latest reference genome assembled for the species").
 > b.
 On a related note, there is wording on page 4, regarding ensuring "implemented models are accurate" - I think what is meant is that the "implemented models are faithful to the source publications from which they derive".
 As the second half of this paper makes clear, because of errors in inference, many of these models will not be accurate, in the sense of representing the true history of the species.

+Issue #163.

 > 2. It would be wonderful to have a comments section for the models that would be either curated by a set of editors or crowd-sourced.
 I say this because overtime, models will proliferate, and some will come to be regarded as out-of-date.
 One can imagine those approaching the field afresh will be overwhelmed by the possible selections and possible implement models that become outdated.
 If the goal is standardization, how do we communicate that standards change?
 A comment system (or even star-rating system?) may be wise to implement now.
 Assuming it can be layered on top of the existing structure, it may be enough for this publication to note this as a future challenge that needs development/addressing.

+Response summary:
+Thank you for this forward-thinking comment.
+Good idea but how would you actually do it?
+We will have to let this emerge, and can't solve the problem until we actually have it.

 > 3. In terms of the maturity of the examples developed for the initial release, I would have liked to see at least one simulation model with a selective sweep, one with background selection, and one with spatial stepping-stone structure.
 Each of these would be helpful test cases to implement to be sure that the existing catalog framework has the breadth/flexibility necessary to accommodate future use cases.
 I do not think this is a requirement for publication, but it would add great value to this initial release of the resource.

+We're not going to do this either;
+Issue #164.
+Emphasize importance of selection in the discussion.

 > 4. Page 15.
 The approach of masking "low-recombination" portions of the chromosomes seems like an incomplete/indirect attempt to model the inherent limitations of sequencing to an "accessible" genome.
 > a.
 Shouldn't the approach instead be to drop "low complexity" regions (e.g., as defined by an excessive number of "N"'s in the reference, low mapability scores, or via tools like RepeatMasker?).
 This part of the pipeline seems open to refinement.

+Maybe so, but beyond the scope?
+Issue #166 (andrewkern)

 > b.
 Are the "masks" a separate configuration file for the simulations?
 It seems that it would be preferable for them to be separate from the recombination rate files - right now it reads as if the mask applied is a function of the genetic map file, but this seems too inflexible for users who prefer an alternative approach to masking.

+Each software package requires its own kind of masking - eg smc++ requires a bedfile.
+Issue #166

+Issue minor comments
+ckyriazis and others

 >
 >
 > ## Minor comments